Ghazal 184, Verse 2

 Nazm:

 In amazement, it's necessary for there to be silence.
-The meaning is that if I remain amazed and silent, then you consider it a spectacle; and if I put aside astonishment and silence and bring to my tongue the grief of the heart, then you are disaffected with the 'distracted-narrative-ness'.
+The meaning is that if I remain amazed and silent, then you consider it a spectacle; and if I put aside astonishment and silence and bring to my tongue the grief of the heart, then you are disaffected with the 'distracted-expressing-ness'.
 (206)

 Bekhud Dihlavi: